barberezra/final-project/ezra_standups.md

 # WE GOT THE REDDIT API WORKING  BOIIIIIISSS!!!!!!!
  - This is the best day of our lives.
 We got the Reddit API working, and the user can access their own posts and every individual subreddit on the Internet.

+## 05-22
+ - Added rainbow color title.
+Also looked at Alberto's success with the Twitter API, which is much more readable than the last version.
+Everything is going smoothly.